-- We will continue to work with our agency suppliers to carry out audits, with agency workers and our own employees being randomly interviewed to ensure no risk of exploitation.
-This is using the ALP's recommended Complyer auditing tool. - Ethical audits will continue to take place via a risk-based approach to ensure that standards are met.
+- We will continue to work with our agency suppliers to carry out audits, with agency workers and our own employees being randomly interviewed to ensure no risk of exploitation. - Ethical audits will continue to take place via a risk-based approach to ensure that standards are met.
 Focus will move to secondary suppliers on our risk assessment to ensure the relevant certification and audits are in place. - Onsite promotion & awareness campaigns will take place to increase awareness of modern slavery issues and highlight relevant support.
 Focus will also be on mental health and wellbeing. - Particular emphasis will be on our seasonal workers through the Seasonal Workers Scheme employed at our Farm to ensure we minimise the risk of modern slavery.
 This is in partnership with our SWS Provider.